By Tony Attwood

 So what made Dylan accept these lyrics?

 The man who could put Tambourine Man, Gates of Eden, It’s All Right Ma and It’s all over now baby blue on one side of one album, had utterly lost his way, or so it seemed to many critics.

-(In fact even worse – in the eyes of many – was to come, with the release of Dylan and the Dead, the following year – a recording that was disliked even more, by many commentators.)
+(In fact even worse was to come – in the eyes of some critics – with the release of Dylan and the Dead, the following year – but that’s another story.)

 So in the light of what happened up to the release of this album it is worth noting with interest the opening verse, sung after the “Silvio” chorus.